OrleansContrib/Orleankka/README.md

 ## Contributing

 Any bug-fix pull request goes without a saying.
 For new features or modifications, please first create an issue, so we can discuss it before any effort is made.
-Add-ons, like new serialization or communication protocols, DI container support, FSM, etc - are highly welcomed!

 ## Community